Back To Search Results

 • Rhinocladiella spp: similis, R mackenziei, R aquaspersa [10][13][14][15][16]

-These etiologic organisms exist in cutaneous tissue in various yeast-like forms and reproduce through asexual reproduction, though at least one species has been shown to reproduce through a cleistothecium-like structure.[13][17]
+These etiologic organisms exist in cutaneous tissue in various yeast-like forms and reproduce through asexual reproduction, though at least 1 species has been shown to reproduce through a cleistothecium-like structure.[13][17]
 The saprophytic fungi have been isolated from wood, soil, and other plant material in many rural communities, thus implicating their method of entry into the host through trauma and after exposure to plant material.[7][18][7]

 Epidemiology

 Chromoblastomycosis is a disease in the humid, semiarid climates of the tropical and subtropical world.[19]
 In 1 review of over 2081 patients from South America and the Caribbean, 80.3% were male, and the mean age was 56.1 years.[20]
 Disease duration was 10.8 years, with lesions mostly on the lower limbs (60%), and the most common presenting symptoms were itching and pain; the most common forms of the lesion at presentation were verrucous (46.4%) or tumorous (21.7%).[20]
-The most frequent comorbidity in patients with chromoblastomycosis was postkidney transplantation, though leprosy was a common concomitant infection.[20]
+The most frequent comorbidity in patients with chromoblastomycosis was post-kidney transplantation, though leprosy was a common concomitant infection.[20]
 Chromoblastomycosis leads to significant disability in agricultural workers in rural areas, particularly as the disease is spread via direct inoculation into the skin from soil or other plant material.
 However, adult male agricultural workers are most likely to be diagnosed with chromoblastomycosis; the condition has also been reported in children.[20][21]

 The incidence of chromoblastomycosis is difficult to determine since few studies describe its distribution; however, it is a neglected tropical disease more likely to be found in tropical climates and less likely in areas like the United States.[22]
-Even in India, chromoblastomycosis represents one of the rare fungal infections seen in 1 study in the population.[22]
+Even in India, chromoblastomycosis represents 1 of the rare fungal infections seen in 1 study in the population.[22]
 Although underestimated because it is not classified as a notifiable disease to public authorities in many nations, it is reported to be most common in 3 different continents (South America, Africa, and Asia), with higher reported rates in Costa Rica, Dominican Republic, Venezuela, French Guyana, Comoros, Madagascar, and Gabon, among others.[23]

 Pathophysiology

+Chromoblastomycosis follows a similar pattern explaining its pathophysiology; namely, after traumatic inoculation from the environment leading to a chronic cutaneous granulomatous and fibrotic reaction, multiple microabscesses with tissue proliferation develop, leading to a T-helper cell type 2 (Th2) immune reaction and the embedding of sclerotic bodies in infected tissue and a polymorphous clinical appearance.[24]
+After cutaneous inoculation, purportedly following trauma, a dematiaceous fungal species enters the skin and rarely disseminates further.[4]
 Several days after traumatic implantation, the pigmented fungi differentiate into muriform cells (ie, sclerotic bodies) within phagocytic cells, which explain the fungal globe-shaped, multiseptate morphology.[25][26]
 The sclerotic bodies—brown septate cells that resemble copper pennies—are extruded transepidermally, ultimately appearing as black dots clinically, a characteristic clinicopathologic correlate on physical examination.[27]
 During phagocytosis, toll-like receptor dysfunction has been implicated in the host cell's ability to mount an appropriate eradication response, resulting in a granulomatous reaction.[28]

 Few virulence factors are known in the pathogenesis of chromoblastomycosis, but many elements of organisms that cause chromoblastomycosis have been implicated.